 Jennifer Ramirez – Jazz, Lyrical

 Jennifer Maxwell-Ramirez was awarded her Bachelor of Arts in Human Development from Washington State University in Vancouver in 1998 before going on to earn her Masters in Teaching from Washington State University in 1999.
 She has been awarded 9 scholarships for dance and performed across the United States from 1986-2000, and has taught students in the classroom for 18 years.
-Currently she teaches the fourth grade for the Evergreen School District and is embarking on her first year teaching dance for DanceWorks Performing Arts.
+Currently she teaches the fourth grade for the Evergreen School District.
 She lives in Vancouver, Washington with her husband and two children.

 Dancing her way through life, Tiffany Schmeling was already an accomplished performer when she was introduced to choreography at age 13.
 She has nearly 30 years of experience in a variety of dance styles including, but not limited to modern, tap, jazz, ballet, ballroom, acrobatic, and hip hop.
 Studying and tutoring under the guidance of award-winning Schell School of Dance, Tiffany holds such titles as Miss Dance USA, and has performed with choreographers who have contracted with such names as Michael and Janet Jackson.
 A former member of the Portland Dance Project, Tiffany had excelled so much that her next roles included performing in Las Vegas and a principle dancer for Carnival Cruise lines.